maheera421/Hangman/README.md

 # 📝 Code Specifications:

 • The code imports two modules: hangman_art and hangman_words.
-These modules are kept private and can be accessed upon request.

 • The game starts with 6 lives, but this can be adjusted by changing the lives variable.